amitkumarsingh-stack/SecureCloudOps/_IaC/README.md

 * Configuration: Set up your Azure credentials and environment variables.
 * Deployment: Use Terraform commands (terraform init, terraform plan, terraform apply) to deploy resources.
 # Contribution Guidelines
 I encourage contributions!
-If you have enhancements, bug fixes, or additional Terraform configurations for Azure, feel free to submit pull requests.
+If you have enhancements, bug fixes, or additional Terraform configurations for Azure/AWS, feel free to submit pull requests.
 Refer to CONTRIBUTING.md for guidelines.

 Happy Terraforming in Azure!